 1985 Andre Gregory, Arthur Rubin, Barbara Cook, George Hearn, Mandy Patinkin, Lee Remick, Jim Walton, Howard McGillin, Daisy Prince, Liz Callaway, Betty Comden, Adolph Green, Liliane Montevecchi, Elaine Stritch, Phyllis Newman, Carol Burnett, Licia Albanese and Erie Mills convene upon the stage at Avery Fisher Hall to perform a concert version of Stephen Sondheim's Follies.
 Originally produced on Broadway in 1971, the musical will later receive full Broadway revivals in 2001 and 2011.

+2000 Actor Ralph Fiennes, who played Hamlet on Broadway in 1995 in The Almeida Theatre Company production at the Belasco Theatre returns to New York City in two other Shakespearean roles.
+The British actor alternates in the leads in The Almeida Theatre Company productions of Richard II and Coriolanus at the Brooklyn Academy of Music.
+Jonathan Kent, who helmed Fiennes in Hamlet, takes on directorial duties again for this production.
 2012 Following a three year hiatus, Gerard Alessandrini's Forbidden Broadway returns to New York as Forbidden Broadway: Alive and Kicking opens Off-Broadway at the 47th Street Theatre.
 Marking the long-running revue's 30th anniversary, the show features spoofs of Porgy and Bess, Once, Evita, Anything Goes, Spider-Man Turn Off the Dark, Newsies, The Book of Mormon and Nice Work if You Can Get It, among others.

 2013 Lear deBessonet and Todd Almond's musical adaptation of William Shakespeare's The Tempest, utilizing a 200-person cast comprising professional actors and members of the public, begins performances at the Delacorte Theater as part of The Public Theater's Public Works initiative.
 Co-writer Almond, Laura Benanti, Norm Lewis, Carson Elrod, Jeff Hiller and Jacob Ming-Trent star.